 Modiano’s subject matter is very specifically French, or at least the resonances of it are peculiarly French inasmuch as it deals with the sense of guilt that France has been left with following the history of collaboration with the Nazi regime during the period of the Occupation.
 Perhaps that is one reason why it has not translated as well as other subjects might have done.
 Also, his writing style is deceptively simple, so if it’s not well done, it can appear too simple; I can imagine that some translations might misrepresent him because of this (I am not thinking of any in particular – it’s just a possibility, given the French original).

-Yale is about to publish a new translation of Modiano’s trilogy of novellas – Afterimage, Suspended Sentences and Flowers of Ruin – together in one volume entitled Suspended Sentences.
+Yale has published a translation of Modiano’s trilogy of novellas – Afterimage, Suspended Sentences and Flowers of Ruin – together in one volume entitled Suspended Sentences.
 How representative of his oeuvre are these works?
 Do they pose any particular challenge to a translator?

 The translator has discussed the difficulties of translating the three titles, and I don’t have anything to add to what he says, except that I think Afterimage is a very good translation for Chien de printemps; something of an interpretation, given the subject matter of the novel, as well as a meta-translation of sorts!

-Dr Akane Kawakami is Senior Lecturer in modern French literature at Birkbeck, University of London.
+Dr Akane Kawakami is Head of Department and Reader in Modern French Literature at Birkbeck, University of London (2020).
 Her first book was a study of Modiano’s novels.